JarvisLee0423/GREAT-Stereo/README.md

 - We extend the application of Spatial Attention.
 - We remove the redundant implementation of receptive augmentation.
 - We modify the cost volume construction pipeline with combined cost volume.
-- We implement Foundation-Model (DepthAny) based GREAT-IGEV by using the implementation in [Monster](https://github.com/Junda24/MonSter) and conduct the Foundation-Model-based experiments.
+- We implement Foundation-Model (DepthAny) based GREAT-IGEV named GREAT-IGEV-DepthAny by replacing the mobilenetv2 backbone with DepthAnythingV2, which is based on the implementation in [Monster](https://github.com/Junda24/MonSter), and conduct the Foundation-Model-based experiments.
 - We accelerate the training and evaluation with DistributedDataParallel settings.

 **The benchmark results and corresponding checkpoints are:**